Local Bike Plan

 We don't expect there to be a duel use cycalway anytime soon (although that would be nice) it would be great with a upgrade and maintenance to the current bike lane on the side of the highway that would include more signage to identify it as a bike lane and more importantly regular sweeping to reduce honky nuts rubbish and other debris that builds up making it dangerous at times.

-Steve Parry about 1 month ago
+Steve Parry 3 months ago

 The kids of Piara Waters have no where to ride there bikes and jump a lot of them can’t get to John Dunn so something like that even a bit smaller would be amazing I know it will definitely get used!